-Mpox (Monkeypox) is a viral disease.
+Mpox is a viral disease.
 It is not very contagious and is most commonly passed on through close physical or sexual contact.
 Cases have been identified in New Zealand but the risk of catching the virus remains low.

 If you think you may have been exposed to mpox or if you develop symptoms, especially a rash, you should stay home and seek medical advice.
 You can contact your nearest sexual health clinic, your GP, or Healthline on 0800 611 116.